 Researchers say marijuana use could lead to an alcohol use disorder.
 A study published in Drug and Alcohol Dependence found adults who used marijuana for the first time to be five times more likely to develop an alcohol use disorder than nonusers.

-In 2013, teens who smoked cigarettes in the past month were 11 times more likely to use marijuana than those who did not smoke cigarettes, per SAMHSA.
-Those who drank alcohol and smoked cigarettes were 25 times more likely to use marijuana than those who did neither.
+In 2013, teens who had smoked cigarettes in the past month were 11 times more likely than those who had not smoked cigarettes to use marijuana, per SAMHSA.
+Those who drank alcohol and smoked cigarettes were 25 times more likely than those who did neither to use marijuana.

 Furthermore, nearly half of binge drinkers — consuming five or more drinks on one occasion, one to four days a month — were marijuana users, according to the report.

 Individuals who self-medicate have a tendency to combine prescription drugs with alcohol.
-Both substances have numbing agents and are dangerous when mixed together.
+Both substances have numbing agents and are dangerous when taken together.
 Abusing either drug could lead to an addiction.

-Those with an alcohol use disorder are 18 times more likely to use prescription drugs recreationally than nondrinkers, per a NIDA-funded study.
+Those with an alcohol use disorder are 18 times more likely than nondrinkers to use prescription drugs recreationally, per a NIDA-funded study.
 The report also found that individuals with an alcohol use disorder represented 9 percent of the survey, yet constituted more than two-thirds of nonmedical prescription drug users.

 Youth are vulnerable to pot, as their brains are still developing.
 A rise in dopamine levels can alter the way their brains react to other substances.
 Marijuana addiction at an early age has been linked to opioid abuse later in life.

 Understanding the consequences of softer drugs could prevent the use of stronger ones.
-Educating teens about drug use is encouraged.
+Parents can educate teens about drug use.
 Those who fall victim to soft or hard drugs should immediately seek treatment.